ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 ---
-description: Use PHP API to get content items and their information, as well as content Fields, Location, and others.
+description: Use PHP API to get content items and their information, content Fields, Location, and others.
 ---

 # Browsing and viewing content